 - Churn risk – allowing customer success teams to proactively reach out to address concerns and boost engagement.

-Additionally, as suppliers increasingly move toward SaaS and hybrid deployment options, product usage data is integral to modern licensing strategies, such as consumption-based and metered pricing.
+Additionally, as suppliers increasingly move toward a SaaS transition with hybrid deployment models, product usage data is integral to modern licensing strategies, such as consumption-based and metered pricing.

 Usage Analytics Report

 As part of the annual Monetization Monitor series, Revenera has published a new report exploring trends in usage analytics.

 Based on a global survey of 450 software companies, the results confirm product usage data has become increasingly important, with headlines including:

 - 97% will collect product usage data by 2025